goto-opensource/logmein-linux-host/README.md

 5. On the _Deploy Installation Package_ page, copy the **Installation Link**.
     Example: `https://secure.logmein.com/i?l=en&c=01_bma2ecmmg4coyxou9oo6yhhvw0ewi3estniee`

-**Register the host in the LogMeIn Central**
+**Register the host in LogMeIn Central**

 Use the **Installation Link** or the deployment code itself:
 ```sh
 sudo snap set logmein-host 'deploy-code=<install link>'
 ```

-Plase make sure that SSH server is installed on your computer:
+Make sure that SSH server is installed on your computer:
 ```sh
 sudo apt install openssh-server
 ```